HIGHLIGHTS-Macron wins: key quotes after France's presidential election | Politics

 President Emmanuel triumphed over his far-right rival Marine Le Pen by a comfortable margin in France's election on Sunday, early projections by pollsters showed, winning a second term and heading off what would have been a political earthquake.
 Here are the first reactions:

-Marine Le Pen, defeated far-right challenger "Tonight's result is in itself an earth-shattering victory (for us)."
+Marine Le Pen, defeated far-right challenger: "Tonight's result is in itself a remarkable victory (for us)."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)